vlisivka/bash-modules/docs/log.md

 * `log::info LEVEL MESSAGE...` - print info-like LEVEL: MESSAGE to STDOUT.

-* `panic MESAGE...` - print error message and backtrace, then exit with error code 1.
+* `panic MESAGE...` - print error message and stacktrace, then exit with error code 1.

-* `unimplemented MESAGE...` - print error message and backtrace, then exit with error code 42.
+* `unimplemented MESAGE...` - print error message and stacktrace, then exit with error code 42.

-* `todo MESAGE...` - print todo message and backtrace.
+* `todo MESAGE...` - print todo message and stacktrace.

 * `dbg VARIABLE...` - print name of variable and it content to stderr